cdeccio/byu-cs460-f2025/05-hw-network-layer/README.md

 feature disabled.
 To do this, carry out the following steps.
 In the Wireshark window, right-click on one of the ICMP packets, then hover over "Protocol Preferences" in the menu that appears, then "Internet Protocol Version 4".
+Also, remember to have the packets sorted by "Time".

 Use wireshark to analyze the ICMP echo request and echo response, and answer the following questions.